 Prerequisites: VA:103, VA:104, VA:115, VA:126, VA:129, VA:135, VA:145, VA:149, VA:158, VA:170.
-Credit: 3.0 Clock hours: 45

 VT:270 Veterinary Technician Capstone

 The capstone course is a method of cumulative evaluation in which the student is given an opportunity to demonstrate integrated knowledge and growth in the content of the overall program alongside internship.
 Students will demonstrate their knowledge through case studies while applying their experiences during their internship.
 The course assesses a student's retention in the subject matter and the overall learning experience.